Thickness profiles of giant soap films: Introduction

 In the literature, soap films of comparable size are always fed from above \cite{Ballet2006, Kellay2002, Kellay2017, Rutgers2001, Sane2018, Salkin2016, Kim2017}.
 Therefore we have developed a new experimental setup, presented in detail in a previous article \cite{mariot2021new}.
 The principle of the film generation is identical to what has been developed to study small soap films \cite{Lionti-Addad1992, Cohen-Addad1994, Adelizzi2004, Berg2005, Saulnier2011, Saulnier2014, Seiwert2017, Champougny2018} up to 10~cm: a frame made by a fishing line is pulled out of a bath at a controlled velocity and drags a soap film.
 At the small velocities (up to 10 cm/s) usually used in such experiments, the thickness at the bottom of the films $h_{\text{Fr}}$ is given by a balance between viscous stress and capillarity and follows Frankel's law \cite{Mysels1959}:

-where $\ell_c = \sqrt{\gamma_0/(\rho g)}$ is the capillary length and $\text{Ca} = \eta V/\gamma_0$ the capillary number. $\gamma_0$ is the surface tension of the solution, $\rho$ its density, $\eta$ its viscosity, $g$ the gravitational acceleration constant and $V$ the entrainment velocity.
-The good agreement between this law and experimental data has been studied extensively as well as the deviations observed with complex fluids \citep{Cohen-Addad1994}, at high velocities \citep{Berg2005,seiwert2014theoretical,champougny2015surfactant} or at the top of the film \citep{Saulnier2011}.
+where $\ell_c = \sqrt{\gamma_0/(\rho g)}$ is the capillary length and $\text{Ca} = \eta V/\gamma_0$ the capillary number. $\gamma_0$ is the surface tension of the solution, $\rho$ its density, $\eta$ its viscosity, $g$ the gravitational acceleration constant and $V$ the entrainment velocity. \ER{Such extracted films, of thickness $h_{\text{Fr}}$, will be called Frankel's films in the following.} The good agreement between this law and experimental data has been studied extensively as well as the deviations observed with complex fluids \citep{Cohen-Addad1994}, at high velocities \citep{Berg2005,seiwert2014theoretical,champougny2015surfactant} or at the top of the film \citep{Saulnier2011}.

-During the film generation, the fluid velocity is much smaller close to the bath than close to the top fishing line.
-This leads to a stretching of the film and to a dilution of surfactants at the interface.
-In the limit of poorly soluble surfactants, the creation of the film surface area leads to a diminution of the surfactant concentration $\Gamma$ and thus to a higher surface tension $\gamma$.
-As a consequence, the film behaves as an elastic membrane which pulls on its sides to relax towards its initial area and surface tension.
+During the film generation, \ER{the film is stretched.} In the limit of poorly soluble surfactants, the creation of the film surface area leads to a diminution of the surfactant concentration $\Gamma$.
 Surface tension and surfactant surface concentration are linked by the Gibbs surface elasticity \cite{gibbs1948collected,Prins1967},

 which quantifies the surface tension variation subsequent to a change in surface concentration.
 This results in a surface tension in the film higher than in the meniscus, where the tension is assumed to remain close to its equilibrium value $\gamma_0$.
-The interfacial stress denoted $\gamma_0 + \Delta \gamma$ leads to the extraction of a film from the menisci, especially along the lateral ones \cite{Cantat2013, Seiwert2014}.
+The interfacial stress in the film, denoted $\gamma_0 + \Delta \gamma$, leads to the extraction of a film from the menisci, especially from the lateral ones \cite{Cantat2013, Seiwert2014}.
 The hydrodynamic laws in the vicinity of the meniscus impose a coupling between $ \Delta \gamma$, the extracted film thickness and the extraction velocity.
 In the limit of high Gibbs modulus and in a steady state regime, this coupling is derived from the Frankel's law (Eq. \ref{eq:loi_Frankel}) \cite{Mysels1959,seiwert2014theoretical,Cantat2013}: